Continuing Education Activity

 - A rigid endoscope (0, 30, and 45 degrees)

 The personnel required to carry out a tympanoplasty include:

 Prior to surgery, a number of investigations assessing middle ear functionality are undertaken – the results can in turn influence both the tympanoplasty technique used and also the postoperative outcome.

 Initially, any patient presenting with otorrhoea and hearing loss should undergo a complete history and examination, including a focused head and neck examination and examination of the ear using an otoscope/microscope.
 This will yield important information regarding TM perforation size, location (categorized into a quadrant, as mentioned previously), otorrhoea ('wet' or 'dry'), and whether there is active inflammation present.
-Tuning fork evaluation (Rinnie and Weber’s), pure tone audiometry (PTA) with speech discrimination, and tympanography should be performed before and after surgery for comparative evaluation of the difference between air and bone conduction thresholds (air-bone gap).
+Tuning fork evaluation (Rinne and Weber tests at 512 Hz), pure tone audiometry (PTA) with speech discrimination, and tympanography should be performed before and after surgery for comparative evaluation of the difference between air and bone conduction thresholds (air-bone gap).